OurBnB/OurBnB/README.md

 + [React Date picker](https://www.npmjs.com/package/react-datepicker) - for displaying dates on search screen
 + [React Image Carousel](https://www.npmjs.com/package/react-image-carousel) - for displaying photos of the property's rooms

-### Problems and errors to be fixed
+### Functionality and features
-+ The search is limited to London, New York and Sydney
++ The app starts with a quick search based on the user's destination and dates
-+ No form validation for email addresses or telephone numbers
++ The app fetches data for relevant properties from the database using SQL
++ The results are displayed as a list using React and SCSS
++ For each property selected, a summary of details, desciption, images and a map for each property are displayed using React and SCSS
++ A booking can then be make by filling out the form
++ You receive a booking confirmation by text with your booking ID
++ You can make further bookings as a guest by setting up a guest account from the main menu

+### Stages of development
++ Planned structure of the database tables and their relationships
++ Created database tables, sourced text and image data, entered data into tables
++ Set up and created basic core functionality in React
++ Used SCSS to style the UI
++ Developed and completed functionality for:
+> + search page
+> + results page
+> + property details page
+> + login page

 ### Desired features with more time
++ Wider range of locations to search.
+Currently limited to London, New York and Sydney
++ Add form validation for email addresses and telephone numbers
 + A map view for search results
 + Allow guests to write reviews of properties
 + Allow hosts to write reviews of guests